Oregon Safe Routes to School Network

 We are a diverse group of Transportation Options Providers who believe that getting kids to walk and bike to school is very important for our communities.

 Kari Schlosshauer is the Pacific Northwest Regional Policy Manager for the Safe Routes to School National Partnership.
 She is on the leadership committee to help strengthen the voice of Safe Routes to School advocates and practitioners all over the state.
 She’s passionate about creating great policies in Oregon that are inclusive of healthy community design and allow for everyone to get around safely when walking and rolling.

 Lynne Mutrie has been working to get more children walking and biking to school for over 25 years first in British Columbia and now throughout Oregon.
-Working with the Oregon’s Safe Routes to School Program and the Beaverton School District, assisting 53 school communities to develop plans and programs to create opportunities for children to be active on their trips to and from school.
+Working with the Oregon’s Safe Routes to School Program and the Beaverton School District, she helps schools and communities to develop plans and programs to create opportunities for children to be active on their trips to and from school.

 Janis McDonald is the City of Portland Safe Routes to School Organizer.
 Janis joined the SRTS Leadership Committee because she wanted to work with, learn from, and support Safe Routes coordinators around the state.
 Janis believes that as a group we create a stronger voice for Safe Routes to School.

 Kim Curley works for Commute Options, a non-profit based in Bend, Oregon.
 Kim’s work helps to strengthen relationships between health and transportation, Kim is a member of the State Of Oregon Public Transportation Advisory Committee (PTAC) since 2013.
 She works in 14 rural and frontier Oregon counties promoting active transportation.